Dreaming381/Latios-Framework/Documentation~/Physics/README.md

 -   This Readme has too many words and not enough pictures.

+## Coming in version 0.3.0

+-   BoxCollider

+-   Debug API overhaul

+-   CompoundCollider subcollider indices

+-   PhysicsComponentDataFromEntity API simplification

 ## Near-Term Roadmap

--   Optimize Physics.BuildCollisionLayer to reduce memory pressure

-    -   Prefetching?

-    -   Compression?

--   Optimize FindPairs more

--   Container caches to reduce temp malloc pressure

--   Support Streams in FindPairs
+-   FindPairsCache, FindPairsStream, and FindPairsAdvanced

     -   Cache and replay pairs